Fozkais/CMS21-Together/README.md

 * Sync garage Customization : ❌
 * Sync other Map : ⏸️
 * Add Mod Support : ❌
+* Add Animation to players : ❌

 **the following "Roadmap" does not mean it's included in the project but that i have already done work on it at some point**
 <br/>
 ✅: Done / Implemented
 <br/>
-🚧: W.I.P / Currently worked on
+🚧: W.I.P / Work In Progress
 <br/>
 ❌: To Do / Missing
 <br/>
-⏸️: "Paused" / it's been worked on, but for the moment it's not.
+⏸️: "Paused" / Some new can appear but it's not the main focus.

 You can join the project Discord if you want to talk or ask for help : https://discord.gg/rMz4tGbrc6